philsturgeon/phil.tech/source/2010-11-16-using-omniauth-to-make-twitteroauth-api-requests.html.markdown

 layout: post
 title: Using OmniAuth to make Twitter/oAuth API requests
 category: rails
-alias: blog/2010/11/using-omniauth-to-make-twitteroauth-api-requests
+alias: blog/2010/11/using-omniauth-to-make-twitteroauth-api-requests/
-excerpt: " \n\tUsing the brilliant user system Devise and a gem called OmniAuth you can make a Rails application that logs in or registers users via Twitter, Facebook, Foursquare, etc with amazing ease.
+excerpt: "Using the brilliant user system Devise and a gem called OmniAuth you can make a Rails application that logs in or registers users via Twitter, Facebook, Foursquare, etc with amazing ease.
 But once the user has authenticated their account, how do you go about actually interacting with the API?
 This article will answer